Alex777x/interviewee/README.md

 interviews, transcribes the conversations, and displays subtitles in real time, using AI's API for Speech-to-Text and Translation services.

+## Important Notice

+**Important!**
+Our application does not encourage cheating in interviews or any fraudulent activities.
+We simply aim to help people be more confident in interviews and avoid silly mistakes.

+Sometimes, interviews are conducted by people who are completely incompetent in what they are asking and often read questions from a list that have nothing to do with your field of expertise.
+Yet you still need to answer these questions to pass the interview, and this is where **Interviewee** can help you.

+Additionally, sometimes you may be interviewed by a foreign company.
+Even if you're fluent in the foreign language, nerves can cause confusion or make you forget something crucial.
+**Interviewee** is here to help you with that.

 ### Key Features:

 - Real-time answering of interview questions.